swisskyrepo/PayloadsAllTheThings/Remote commands execution/README.md

 # Remote Commands Execution
 Remote Commands execution is a security vulnerability that allows an attacker to execute Commandss from a remote server.
+NOTE: Reverse Shell Command are relocated to a [single file](https://github.com/swisskyrepo/PayloadsAllTheThings/blob/master/Methodology%20and%20Resources/Reverse%20Shell%20Cheatsheet.md)

 ## Exploits